tigrisdata/tigris-os-docs/docs/objects/conditionals.md

 Multiple conditions can be specified in a single request.
 Request fails if any condition is not met.

+### CAS Reads (GET request)

+During reads, specifying `x-tigris-cas: true` header will indicate Tigris to skip the cache and read the object from its designated region.
+This ensures a consistent read, particularly when accessing the most recently written CAS object.

 ## Next steps

 - Check out the